The questions most frequently asked by those considering making their home in an Abbeyfield House

 How many people are accommodated in an Abbeyfield House?

-We currently have homes accommodating between eight and twelve residents.
-The new house under construction in Leeston will be home to 14 residents.
+We currently have homes accommodating between eight and 14 residents.
+Most have 11 or 12 resident studios.

 How fit must residents be?